AICorpGlobal/Delegactor/docs/ActorFramework.md

 eg:

-    Partition listen to     :  request_topic.partiton.1.*
+    Partition listen to     :  request.JAZEEM-PC.ActorSystem.0.partition
-    Replicas listen to      :  request_topic.partiton.1.reads
+    Replicas listen to      :  request.JAZEEM-PC.ActorSystem.0.replica (replicas are bounded)

 #### Scaling

 In our cluster each instance will be either a partition or a replica.

 Actor system have a control plan for cluster management, which is mostly a broadcast system and configuration updater.

 - we will stick to mathematical approachs is to reduce and avoid delays and election mechanisms which is otherwise required.